-Derrick was a hybrid monolithic 16/32-bit kernel which I wrote in FASM in 2008, as a former member of the OSdev.org community.
+Derrick was a hybrid monolithic 16/32-bit kernel which I wrote in FASM in 2008, to learn myself low-level Intel x86 assembly along the way.
 Derrick can be executed on a machine equipped with at least an 80386 CPU, runs from a floppy disk and will execute everything in ring 0 to be as fast as possible (kernel mode).
 Derrick was made from boredom and was more like an experiment – there was no main idea and no target goal – I have planned it to be a single-tasking single-purpose kernel, however I knew this design would not catch up so the development was stopped after something over 3 months.
-Well, at least I have learned myself some x86 assembly language during the process
+Well, at least I have learned myself some x86 assembly language during the process 🙂

 Unfortunately, kernel development had been stopped before any support to load external applications could be implemented.
 And, the source code has yet to be discovered in the “cemetery parts” of my hard drive… So, I am listing this here just out of pure curiosity.